-PreReq: "C" or better in Nurs 101 and "C" or better in Nurs 120; and "C" or better in FamR 230
+PreReq: "C" or better in Nurs 120 and "C" or better in Nurs 203

 Integrates anatomy and physiology, human behavior, pharmacologic therapy, and nursing care.
 Emphasis on understanding the needs of patients with medical, surgical, and emotional disturbances, and applying the nursing process to meet these needs.
 Application of knowledge in patient-care situations, including medication administration, in health care agencies.
 Open to Practical Nursing majors only.
 (5 lec hrs., 18 lab hrs.)